opensearch-project/documentation-website/_dashboards/admin-ui-index/index-management.md

 ## Indexes

 The **Indices** section displays a list of indexes in your OpenSearch cluster.
-For each index included, you can see its heath status (`green`, `yellow`, or `red`), policy (if the index is managed by a policy), status, total size, size of primaries, total documents, deleted documents, primaries and replicas.
+For each index included, you can see its health status (`green`, `yellow`, or `red`), policy (if the index is managed by a policy), status, total size, size of primaries, total documents, deleted documents, primaries, and replicas.

 The following are the three index health statuses: